 2) Don’t Turn To Puppy Pads

 I know some people will disagree with me on this one.
-However, I am not personally a believer in puppy training pads.
-Think about it — they are teaching your fur baby that it’s okay to go to the bathroom in the house.
-That’s the total opposite of what you are trying to teach them!
-So unless you are going to use the pee pads for the rest of your dog’s life, then they are simply adding an extra step in the training process.
+And, sure, they can be beneficial at times.
+However, for the average dog mom, I’m not a believer in puppy training pads.
+Think about it: They teach your fur baby that it’s okay to go to the bathroom in the house.
+That’s the exact opposite of what you’re trying to teach him!
+So unless your dog is going to use the pee pads for the rest of his life then you’re simply adding an extra step to the training process.

 3) Have a Set Schedule

-Also, make sure to walk your dog immediately after waking up from a nap and right before you go to bed.
+Also, as you’re creating your daily schedule, carve out time for potty runs first thing in the morning, immediately after waking up from naps, after playtime, and right before you go to bed.